phoenixframework/phoenix/A_up_and_running.md

 [info] Running HelloPhoenix.Endpoint with Cowboy on http://localhost:4000 23 Nov 05:25:14 - info: compiled 5 files into 2 files, copied 3 in 1724ms
 ```

-> Note: if this is the first time you are running this command, Phoenix may also ask to install Rebar.
-Go ahead with the installation as Rebar is used to build Erlang packages.

 If we choose not to have Phoenix install our dependencies when we generate a new application, the `phoenix.new` task will prompt us to take the necessary steps when we do want to install them.